GeRDI-Project/HarvesterControlCenter/README.md

 ### Environment variable configuration

-There are six ENV variables which could be used to configure production use.
+There are seven ENV variables which could be used to configure production use.
 Feel free to set them as needed when starting the docker container.
+Set a console LOGLEVEL (default: INFO)

 * name: "DEBUG" value: "False"
 * name: "ALLOWED_HOSTS" value: "xxx.xxx.xxx.xxx,www.domainname.org"